pxc/gitbook/text/21_Redoing_Git_Reset_and_Revert/0_ Redoing_Git_Reset_and_Revert.markdown

     $ git revert HEAD^

-In this case git will attempt to undo the old change while leaving intact any changes made since then.
+In this case Git will attempt to undo the old change while leaving intact any changes made since then.
 If more recent changes overlap with the changes to be reverted, then you will be asked to fix conflicts manually, just as in the case of resolving a merge.